Yellow vests protests: 16 February: "Act XIV"

 About 41,500 protesters (5,000 in Paris) took to the streets again on Saturday 16 February, for the 14th consecutive weekend.

-In Paris, a group of individuals involved in the march confronted the high-profile Jewish philosopher and academician Alain Finkielkraut with anti-Semitic verbal abuse.
+In Paris, a group of individuals involved in the march confronted the high-profile Jewish philosopher and academician Alain Finkielkraut with antisemitic verbal abuse.
 Police stepped in to protect him, and Macron later said that this behavior was an "absolute negation" of what made France great and would not be tolerated.
 The man leading the insults against the philosopher on published video-recordings of the event was detained for questioning on Tuesday on charges of hate speech.
 Police indicated he was close to the Salafi movement in 2014.